 It sits on your fingers, gets trapped under your nails, and comes back the second you move your hands near your face.
 You just want it gone without overthinking it.

-This guide breaks down why that smell sticks, how long it usually lasts, and the simplest ways to get it off your hands so you can get on with your day.
+This guide breaks down why that smell sticks, how long it usually lasts, and the simplest ways to get weed smell off your hands so you can get on with your day — plus a couple of tricks that aren’t worth your time.

 Why Does Weed Smell Stick to Your Hands?

-How Long Does Weed Smell Usually Stay On Your Hands?
+How Long Does Weed Smell Stay on Your Hands?

-How to Remove Weed Smell From Your Hands and Fingers
+How to Get Weed Smell Off Your Hands and Fingers

-The tips below start with simple methods and move on to stronger solutions if the smell is harder to remove.
+The tips below start with the simplest methods and move on to stronger solutions if the smell is harder to remove.
+Work down the list until it’s gone.

 1. Wash Your Hands Thoroughly With Soap and Warm Water